Howakyl/Tamagotchi-Life/readme.md

 * On the bottom of the game screen, there is a bar displaying the Tamagotchi's hunger, boredom, and sleepiness.
 These values will start at 0, and slowly go up to 10.
 Upon reaching a value of 10, the Tamagotchi will "die".
 * The way to combat this is by interacting with your Tamagotchi through the buttons on the right side of the screen.
 The **Feed** button will reduce hunger by 1, and a heart will appear on the game screen.
 The **Play** button will reduce boredom by 1, and the Tamagotchi will bounce up and down.(This will also tire your Tamagotchi out, and increase Sleepiness by 1.)
 Finally, the **Sleep** button will reduce sleepiness by 1.
 When the Tamagotchi is asleep, it's sprite will change look asleep, and a "zzz" icon will appear near the sprite.
 * When your Tamagotchi dies, a "confirm" window will appear on the screen, asking you if you want to play again.
 If you accept, the page will reload.
 Otherwise, the sprite will dissappear and the game will stop.

+## Final thoughts
+* I took what I think some may consider an odd approach with my project.
+I initially started out doing the styling of my page, by creating the UI and creating my sprites.
+I did this because I felt that it would give me a better idea of what I needed my Tamagotchi to do, and how I would track it's progress by having something that would be easier to understand.

+* After the intial styling, I spent a majority of my time working on my JavaScript.
+I made a very large use of jQuery as well.

+* As for any unsolved problems, I had difficulty trying to figure out how to make any additonal pets for the user to choose from.
+I think I could spend more time learning about Object-oriented programming to improve upon this.
+Overall very fun project, I felt like I learned so much!